Keeping your small business or home office space organized can either be a task in which you delight – or one that’s an operations “bugaboo.”

 Either way, organization is vital.
 So why not make it so that the end result is something pleasing to see on a daily basis?
 Color coding your small business is an eye-pleasing and effective means of office organization.

-Colors trigger certain responses in the brain when we see them.
+Color psychology has demonstrated that different colors trigger certain responses in the brain when we see them.
 And if a good color coded system is implemented within your business, it will help keep you organized, especially as your business grows.
 Below are a variety of ways to color code your office that can help keep you and your small business organized.

 How to Color Code Your Office